 - Juice the limes with a citrus juicer.
 This will allow you to get as much out of the limes as possible and make the whole process as fast as possible.

-If you're like me, you'll be serving your Thanksgiving margarita during Thanksgiving appetizers!
-Here are a few of my favorite fall appetizers to serve this holiday season:
+Here are a few of my favorite fall dishes to serve with this apple cider margarita.

 Ingredients